-Building a fitness tracking app like Fitbit might seem daunting, but with Adalo's no-code platform, you can create a professional health and wellness application without writing a single line of code.
-This guide shows how to implement activity tracking, GPS routes, social features, subscriptions, and analytics—all with Adalo’s drag‑and‑drop tools.
+Building a fitness tracking app like Fitbit might seem daunting, but with Adalo's platform, you can create a professional health and wellness application without writing a single line of code.
+This guide shows how to implement activity tracking, GPS routes, social features, subscriptions, and analytics.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Why Build a Fitbit‑Style Fitness Tracker Without Code